 The Heritage neighbourhood is located just East of downtown Regina, and includes the area bounded by Broad Street, College Avenue, Winnipeg Street, and the CPR main line.
 It also includes the area known as the Arcola Triangle, which is bounded by Arcola Avenue, Winnipeg Street, and Victoria Avenue.

-Over 5,000 people live in Heritage, and in addition to residences many businesses and service organizations make their home in the community.
+Over 5 000 people live in Heritage, and in addition to residences many businesses and service organizations call Heritage their home.